WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-03-26-Think-like-a-tester-and-modify-the-user-stories.markdown

 I started off by saying how I like using user stories to guide testing, so that is clear.
 In this article, I conveyed some approaches to doing so that I find work very well.

-1. User your tester's understanding of the application and what might be raise problems to create a criteria for what kind of user story you want to use.
+1. User your tester's understanding of the application and what might raise problems to create a criteria for the kinds of user story you want to use.
 Select and modify the stories to fit this criteria.
 2. Keep a sense of freedom around the story.
 You will think of new stories, you will change the story you are testing.
 Follow that instinct.
 3. Even if the stories do not demonstrate bugs or failures, it is useful for you and the product team to know what happened when you did try the story.
 4. Stick with the user personna.
 Try to pretend you are them, and try not to step out of their personna when looking for workarounds or how they would deal with a problem.